bitCNY (BITCNY) Market Cap Reaches $4.45 Million

 bitCNY Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as bitCNY directly using US dollars.
-Investors seeking to trade bitCNY should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as bitCNY directly using U.S. dollars.
+Investors seeking to trade bitCNY should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase bitCNY using one of the aforementioned exchanges.

 Receive News & Updates for bitCNY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for bitCNY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.